nditech/demgames/README.md

 #### Removing partially installed node modules

 If npm install fails, after fixing the issue, you may have to remove the directory node_modules.
-Run `rm -rf node_modules`, and then run `npm install again`.
+Run `rm -rf node_modules`, and then run `npm install` again.

 #### Port 9000 in use